kamilion/customizer/README.md

 Mini Remix, Ubuntu or its derivatives ISO image to build your own remix or custom ISO image with a few mouse clicks.

 For quick reference, refer to [manual].
 More information in [wiki].
 Else, skip reading and refer to [INSTALL].

 Acknowledgements
 ----------------

-Customizer was founded and developed by Ivailo Monev 'fluxer' and has been improved by many [contributors].
+Customizer was founded and developed by Ivailo Monev and has been improved by many [contributors].

 Customizer is [copyright] by Ivailo Monev, et al.